 Pan Roasted Corn

-- 2 ears corn or use frozen
+- 2 ears fresh corn (or 1 cup frozen corn kernels)

 - sea salt and black pepper to taste

 - 2 cups 3 bean chili from recipe above

 - 1 cup salsa from recipe above

 - 2 jalapeños seeded and sliced into rounds

 - 1 1/2 cups cheddar cheese shredded - or your favorite cheese

 3 Bean Chili

 - In a large skillet or pot add the chopped onions, garlic and olive oil.
 Sauté for a few minutes until the onions are lightly cooked.